Entrepreneurial Initiatives

 - Future Business Leaders Programs

-NSITE has partnered with NIB and the Massachusetts Commission for the Blind (MCB) to offer an entrepreneurial program to help people who are blind, visually impaired, and/or Veterans stand up their own business.
+NSITE offers an entrepreneurship program to help aspiring entrepreneurs who are blind, visually impaired, and/or Veterans stand up their own business

 Aspiring entrepreneurs will enter into this 9-month intensive program that prepares them to launch the business of their choice.
 Examples of business concepts include: